Skip to main content

 However, there are exceptions to this rule.
 For instance, if the applicant is the holder of a bill of exchange, promissory note, or cheque for which non-payment has been established, the requirement of a warranted suspicion does not apply, as stipulated in Article 711(2) of the DCCP.

 1. Inventory and Funds: Assets such as inventory, available funds in bank accounts, and cryptocurrencies can be attached.
-This guarantees that liquid assets are preserved and can be utilized to satisfy the creditor's claim.
+This ensures that liquid assets are preserved and can be utilized to satisfy the creditor's claim.

 2. Real Estate and Vehicles: Real estate, aircraft, and vessels can also be subject to attachment.
 This prevents debtors from selling or transferring these valuable assets to avoid paying their debts.

 3. Intellectual Property and Shares: Intellectual property rights like patents and licenses, as well as company shares, can be attached.
-This thorough approach helps in securing a wide range of assets to cover the creditor's claim.
+This wide-ranging approach helps in securing a wide range of assets to cover the creditor's claim.

 The attachment of assets in the Netherlands can establish jurisdiction for the Dutch courts, making it easier for creditors to enforce their claims, especially in cross-border debt collection cases.

-Additionally, the creditor may be entitled to request security for their alleged claim, which can include a rise of 10% to 30% to cover interest and expenses.
+the creditor may be entitled to request security for their alleged claim, which can include a rise of 10% to 30% to cover interest and expenses.
 If the attachment is found to be unjustified, the creditor may be liable for damages suffered by the debtor.

 Process servers, known as deurwaarders, have access to the municipality registry, allowing them to retrieve registered personal addresses for serving legal notifications, including attachment orders.

-Additionally, process servers can physically visit the respondent debtor's premises to make an inventory of available assets.
+process servers can physically visit the respondent debtor's premises to make an inventory of available assets.
 In the event of executing an immediately enforceable ruling, creditors may require the respondent debtor to disclose details of their assets as per Article 475g and Article 720 of the Dutch Code of Civil Procedure (DCCP).

 This disclosure can significantly aid in locating assets for attachment.
-Effective application of these tools guarantees that assets are properly identified and secured, thereby enhancing the security attachment process and minimizing the risk of wrongful attachment or unnecessary removal of attachment, which can lead to additional legal costs of attachment.
+Effective use of these tools ensures that assets are properly identified and secured, minimizing the risk of wrongful attachment.
+In cross-border cases, this process can also establish international jurisdiction for Dutch courts.

 1. Assets Held in Trust: Assets held by the respondent in a trust cannot be attached, as they are not considered to be owned by the respondent.